acts-project/acts/docs/core/propagation.md

 * With target surface or without: The overload with a target surface automatically adds an aborter for the passed `Surface` to the `AbortList`.
 * With a prepared result object or without.
 Without a result object, a suitable result object is default-constructed internally.

 The result is a instance of {class}`Acts::Result`, so it can contain an error code if something went wrong, or the actual result.
-In the actual result, the results of the different actors can again accessed a `get` method:
+In the actual result, the results of the different actors can again accessed via a `get` method:

 ```c++
 auto res = propagator.propagate(myParams, options);